biosustain/MuSIC-PDO-3HP/README.md

 ### Multiscale Analysis of the Sustainable Production of 1,3-PDO and 3HP

-This folder contains the code, simulations, visualizations, and data used for the project "Multiscale Analysis of the Sustainable Production of 1,3-PDO and 3HP"
+This repository contains the model, data, and code used for the publication "Multi-scale Exploration of the Technical, Economic, and Environmental Dimensions of Bio-based Chemical Production".

 The top level folder contains 9 iPython notebooks.
 The content are explained in the comments/markups inside each notebook.